Bain of Tulloch: John Bane, 4th Laird of Tulloch

 John Bane, 4th Laird of Tulloch succeeded his father in about 1626.
 He married Elizabeth, daughter of Roderick Mackenzie, I of Redcastle in about 1616.
 He was prominent in the municipal affairs of Dingwall and was provost of Dingwall three times.
 In 1644, his lands in the parish of Dingwall had an annual rental value of £906 6s 8d., Scots.

-The Presbytery acting as the court against breaches of the Covenant Oath took up the cases of Alexander and John Bane of Knockbain, Alexander Bane of Tulloch, Captain Bane of Brahan and Alexander Bane of Tarradale who had confessed that they had followed Lord Reay and Mackenzie in support of Charles I of England when they helped to capture Inverness and demolish the town's walls.
+The Presbytery acting as the court against breaches of the Covenant Oath took up the cases of Alexander and John Bane of Knockbain, Alexander Bane of Tulloch, Captain Bane of Brahan and Alexander Bane of Tarradale who had confessed that they had followed Lord Reay and Mackenzie in support of Charles II of England when they helped to capture Inverness and demolish the town's walls.
 It was accepted that they had been coerced or misled and they were dismissed on giving oath not take up arms again against Parliament.

 John Bane, 4th Laird of Tulloch died in 1669 and was succeeded by his grandson, Donald.
 John had the following children: